Chinese Language School

 In order to help students learn, speak, understand, and use Chinese, we will use a mixture of pictures, cards, Chinese songs, playing games, and show and tell activities to keep students engaged and motivated.

-2nd grade 1:30~3:55pm Textbook: Let's learn Chinese - Book 1
+2nd grade (in-person) 1:30~3:50pm Textbook: Let's learn Chinese - Book 1

 Learning objectives for the second grade class: